Discrete Diffusion VLA: Bringing Discrete Diffusion to Action Decoding in Vision-Language-Action Policies: Introduction

-In summary, our contributions are threefold: 1) We introduce the first discrete diffusion action head for VLA, unifying action generation with vision–language in one transformer while maintaining strong performance.
-2) We develop a ``first‑easy, then‑hard'' adaptive decoding strategy with iterative re-masking, enabling parallel action-token decoding and error correction, improving accuracy with the unified architecture.
-3) We validate \alias on Franka Panda in LIBERO, Google Robot and WidowX Arm in SimplerEnv, obtaining 96.3\% avg.~SR on LIBERO, 64.1\% and 49.3\% overall on SimplerEnv–Fractal and –Bridge, consistently outperforming AR and continuous diffusion baselines (\eg, $\pi_0$).
+In summary, our contributions are threefold: 1) We introduce the first discrete diffusion VLA, unifying action generation with vision-language modeling in one transformer, demonstrating superior retention of pretrained VL capabilities.
+2) We develop an adaptive decoding strategy with secondary re-masking that enables confidence-based action-token decoding and robust error correction, improving both effectiveness and efficiency.
+3) We validate \alias on three simulation benchmarks and a real robot platform, achieving SOTA on SimplerEnv (Fractal 64.1\%, Bridge 54.2\%) across all methods, and 96.4\% on LIBERO with superior OOD robustness of vision-language retention over continuous SOTA.
+Comprehensive ablations and visualizations confirm our design.